supercow5555/COMP4321/project/webCrawler/README.md

 ## Breadth First Web Crawler

-Input: URL
+Input: URL, Depth
-Output: HTML Webpages that are children of the input URL on a breadth first search basis
+Output: HTML Webpages that are children of the input URL on a breadth first search basis categorized into Internal and External children

+Language: Python
+Imports: requests, beautifulsoup